nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 It is not normally necessary for the iOS app to invoke ```watchLink.resetSession``` since this is done by watchLink.js when it initializes or reinitializes.
 However, this function  can be invoked to invalidate the current session and start a new one if the app needs to do that absent a restart at the Javascript level.

 When the watchOS app initializes, and prior to receiving a reset message from the iOS app, communications are dispatched with session ID zero which is accepted by the iOS watchLink.
-Upon receipt of a reset message the watchOS app updates the session ID of pending communications that have a zero session ID to the new session ID.
+Upon receipt of a reset, message the watchOS app updates the session ID of pending communications that have a zero session ID to the new session ID.

 #### Watch session reset callback (watchOS)

 It may be useful for a reset issued by the iOS app to be signaled to the watchOS app.
 This can be accomplished by binding a reset handler.
 ```
 watchReset(_ f: (() -> Void))
 //	sets the function f to invoke when the Watch session is reset.
 ```
 ## Communication methods

 There are six methods of communication provided:

 * **[Dictionary message passing](#dictionary-message-passing):** messages may be exchanged containing a dictionary of values.
-Messages from the iOS app to the watchOS app will be queued until the watchOS app is reachable (in foreground).
-Messages to the iOS app from the watchOS app will be queued until the iOS app is available (in foreground or background).
+Messages will be queued until the companion app is reachable.

 * **[Data message passing](#data-message-passing):** messages may be exchanged containing an untyped data object.
-Messages from the iOS app to the watchOS app will be queued until the watchOS app is reachable (in foreground).
-Messages to the iOS app from the watchOS app will be queued until the iOS app is available (in foreground or background).
+Messages will be queued until the companion app is reachable.

 * **[User information transfers](#user-information-transfers):** a dictionary of values representing user information may be transmitted in either direction.
-These transfers can occur in background (when the watchOS app is not reachable, i.e. the watchOS app is not in foreground).
+These transfers can occur in background (when the companion app is available but not reachable).

 * **[Application context transfers](#application-context-transfers):** a dictionary of values representing application context may be transmitted in either direction.
-These transfers can occur in background (when the watchOS app is not reachable, i.e. the watchOS app is not in foreground).
+These transfers can occur in background (when the companion app is available but not reachable).

 * **[Complication data transfers](#complication-data-transfers):** a dictionary of values representing complication user information may be transmitted from the iOS app to the watchOS app.
 These transfers can occur in background (when the watchOS app is not reachable, i.e. the watchOS app is not in foreground).